top of page

 • Student-centred approach: The dialogical perspective is inherently student-centred, focusing on the needs, interests, and experiences of individual students.
 This approach aims to create a supportive and inclusive learning environment where students feel comfortable expressing themselves.

-In summary, the dialogical perspective within education prioritizes active and meaningful communication, collaborative learning, and the co-construction of knowledge.
+In summary, the dialogical perspective within education prioritises active and meaningful communication, collaborative learning, and the co-construction of knowledge.
 It promotes critical thinking, respects diversity, and empowers students to become active participants in their own learning journey.

 bottom of page